Skip to content

 Remember, you’re not staying in a hotel!

-• Communicate your plans.
 Be very clear when you are arriving and when you are leaving.
+Give as clear an itinerary as you can.
 This helps the host plan and prepare for meals.

-• Food requirements.
 If you have them, share them.
-It seems like everyone is on some sort of diet.
-Guests should make it known in advance what their eating restrictions are and if it’s something more specific than being a vegetarian my feeling is you should then bring your very specific raw food diet/gluten free foods with you.
+It seems like everyone is on some sort of diet or has some sort of food allergy.
+Guests should make it known in advance what their eating restrictions and food allergies are.
+In general, I do find that the stricter the diet, the more food you should bring with you so as to not burden your host.

-• Wash the dishes or helping with the dishwasher; holiday cooking creates serious volume.
+• Wash the dishes or help with the dishwasher.

 • Take out the trash and recyclables.

-• When you leave, ask if the host would like you to strip the bed and deliver dirty towels to the laundry room.
+When you leave, ask if the host would like you to strip the bed and deliver dirty towels to the laundry room.
 I love when guests do this, but I also know hosts who prefer you leave everything in your room.
+Never hurts to ask!

 1. I find the golden rule of being a guest is “leave the place -better- than you found it.”
 I’ll restock anything I’ve used, maybe over-stock some things that will always get used that aren’t perishable, clean up, do laundry, sweep floors, I even used a leaf-blower on a friend’s entire driveway (which was long!) in Fall in Minnesota because it was The Right Thing To Do.